 No charts, graphs, special characters, or formatting will be possible using the online abstract submission form.
 You must write your abstract in text paragraphs to avoid formatting errors online.
-If an image or sound file is essential to a Creative Arts Project abstract, the file must be sent directly to Dr. Alison Case (email@example.com).
+If an image or sound file is essential to a Creative Arts Project abstract, attach it directly to the abstract submission form.
+Email submissions will not be accepted or reviewed.

 For those submitting Chapter Activities posters, please submit a 350 – 400 word abstract explaining the overall endeavors and successes of your chapter.
 For those submitting a case report, please submit a 350-400 word abstract explaining a case introduction, patient presentation and disease course, intervention and management, and outcome and discussion.
 Case reports will be considered on a limited basis according to the rarity or unusual nature of the case.

 Individual posters must be no larger than 40 inches (102 cm) x 40 inches (102 cm).
 We strongly suggest a poster size of 30 inches (77 cm) x 40 inches (102 cm).